sutamatej/masters-thesis/outline.md

 * scope: cca 20 pages
 * (depending on the length of this part it can be split into two chapters)
-* static analysis - term definition, purpose, example
+* static analysis - term definition, purpose, example, pros, cons, typical usecases, commercial solutions
 * halting problem - definition, example, relation to static analysis
 * types of static analysis, formal, etc, description of every type, example
 * other ways of evaluating SW quality, compare with dynamic analysis